 #9 You Learn Different Ways To Handle Situations

 Remember the “script” I mentioned in #8 ?
-They don’t always resolve a situation.
-So you have to find some other way to fix it.
-Tap into your out-of-the-box problem solving skills, which is a big turn-on for a lot of companies.
+They don’t always resolve a situation so you have to find some other way to fix it.
+Tap into your out-of-the-box problem solving skills, which – by the way – is a big turn-on for a lot of companies.

 #10 You Build On The Skills And Experience You Already Have

-Work at home call center agents might have hundreds of conversations each day, resolving each issue with the skills they’ve developed over a short period of time.
+Work at home customer service and call center agents might have hundreds of conversations every day, resolving each issue with the skills developed over a short period of time.

 From offering a friendly greeting to escalating a concern, each call is a learning experience that builds on what comes naturally to you.
 You learn how to de-escalate and put out fires, polish-up your organizations skills, and become comfortable working alone.
 And most importantly, you learn your boundaries.